 Looking for someone to contact about special needs Scouting in the Denver area?
 If you are an adult leader, consult our roster of special needs commissioners to contact a coordinator from your district.
-For general questions send us an email or call Amy Giertz, Executive, Learning for Life at 720.266.2134.
-In addition, you can download our organization chart here and can contact our Webmaster at this address.
+For general questions send us an email or call David Mancinelli, Staff Adviser for Special Needs, at 720 266-2117.
+In addition, you can contact our Webmaster at this address.
 To hear about upcoming Special Needs events, visit our Facebook page and push the Like button--then you'll see our postings on your wall.

 Our Special Needs Team supports the special needs of all districts and programs of the Denver Area Council.
 Our mission is to:

 - Make Aware aspects of special needs that impact youth, as well as leadership through specialized training seminars held by experts in related fields, and interactive web sites.

 - Develop Relationships with youth, parents, leaders, units, and other personnel to be available to answer questions, seek advice and provide resources that provide the best relationship possible.

 - Help Resolve special needs issues by having the necessary knowledge, skills and abilities to effectively mediate solutions with a leader, parent and/or youth.

 - Provide Opportunities to special needs youth in the Denver area to participate in Scouting programs while exposing Scouts in the Denver area to Learning for Life program and activity.